Egon Ronay: Egon Ronay's Guide

 In 1957, Ronay completed the first edition of the Egon Ronay's Guide to British Eateries, selling 30,000 copies.
 The guides gained in popularity and it became a mark of distinction to be mentioned in the books.
 His guides made a point of not accepting advertising or hospitality from hotels and restaurants to ensure impartiality.

 Ronay sold the rights to his books to The AA in 1985.
 However, after subsequent owner Leading Guides International went into bankruptcy in 1997, Ronay took legal action to reclaim the rights.
 In 2005, in conjunction with the Royal Automobile Club, Ronay brought out Egon Ronay's RAC Guide to the Top 200 Restaurants in the UK, basing the reviews on comments received by restaurant inspectors.

 Personal life

 Twice married, he divorced Edit (m.
 1935) in 1967, when he married the painter, Barbara Greenslade, and adopted her son, Gerard, in 1974.
-His younger daughter Edina Ronay (born 1943), who dated Sir Michael Caine, is a former actress and fashion designer.
+His younger daughter Edina Ronay (born 1943), who dated Michael Caine, is a former actress and fashion designer.
 His elder daughter, Esther (1940–2025), was a BBC television editor and independent documentary producer.
 Ronay died at his Berkshire home in Yattendon on 12 June 2010 after a short illness.